payara/Payara-Examples/Payara-Micro/README.md

 A simple demonstration of using Payara Micro's clustered CDI event bus to send CDI events from one Payara Micro instance to another.
 See http://www.payara.co.uk/payara-micro-clustered-cdi-event-bus

+## datasource-example

+An example showing how to deploy a DataSource with the definition embedded in the web.xm;
+using JavaEE 7 standard features

+## jpa-datasource-example

+An example showing how to deploy a datasource defined in the web.xml and use the datasource from JPA.

+## Spring boot JPA JSF Example

+An example Spring Boot application using JSF and JPA that runs on Payara Micro

+## Spring Boot REST Example

+An example Spring Boot REST service that runs on Payara Micro